DevAime/queueing-simulation-r/README.md

-# queueing-simulation-r
+# Queueing Simulation in R

-R code for simulating basic queueing systems, including customer arrivals, service times, and waiting times.
+This repository contains R code for simulating **queueing systems**.